William boots 36-yard field goal in OT for the win

 Defense Intercepts Three Passes, and Returns Two for Touchdowns

 Defense Starts Fast and Forces Three Turnovers, But Offense Wins the Day in First Major Spring Scrimmage

 2013: Rufran became the top receiving threat for UW as a junior.
 He led the team with 75 catches and 960 yards.
 He averaged 13 yards per catch and scored eight touchdowns, and posted 80 yards receiving per game.
-He continued his streak of at least one catch in every game of his career, 35-straight games.
-Rufran had career highs in nearly every category in 2013, including single-game TDs (three vs. Idaho), catches (11 vs. Nebraska), single-game yards (135 vs. Colorado State) and long reception, 71 yards versus CSU.
+He continued his streak of at least one catch in every game of his career, 37-straight games.
+Rufran had career highs in nearly every category in 2013, including single-season yards (960), catches (75), single-game TDs (three vs. Idaho), catches (11 vs. Nebraska), single-game yards (135 vs. Colorado State) and long reception, 71 yards versus CSU.

 2012: Rufran continued to be a consistent producer for the UW offense as a sophomore.
 He finished second on the team with 39 grabs for 529 yards and scored five touchdowns.
 He upped his receiving yards per game to 44 as a sophomore, a jump of 13 yards per game from his freshman average.
 He tied for second on the team with five touchdowns.
 He eclipsed the century mark for receiving yards twice during the season, versus Toledo (102) and New Mexico with 116.